 Financial Aid Instructions

-- Should parents/guardians want to apply for financial aid on behalf of their child, they must first submit the student application with the required academic documents and the nonrefundable $50 application fee.
-Click either “Online Student Application” to apply online or “Print Student Application” (It is a fillable PDF.) to complete the application via your computer.
-Print the fillable application before closing the PDF and submit it with required academic documents.
+- Should parents/guardians want to apply for financial aid on behalf of their child, they must first submit the online student application and the nonrefundable $50 application fee.
+Click the “Online Application” link to complete the online student application and pay the $50 application fee.
+Next, email email@example.com the required academic documents to complete the student application.

 - Financial aid applications received after the specified deadline will not be considered.